tyiu/EmojiKit/README.md

 	In that case make sure that you added the `emojis_vX.json` file to your Xcode project.
 The file name must match the version you're trying to fetch emojis for, e.g. for version 12 the file name must be `emojis_v12.json`.
 Additionally make sure that your JSON file is added under `Build Phase - Copy Bundle Resources` for each target where you want to use the `EmojiManager`.

+## Acknowledgements

+This EmojiKit Swift package was forked from [niklasamslgruber/EmojiKit](https://github.com/niklasamslgruber/EmojiKit).

+Some of the localization files for Apple emoji category names were copied from [izyumkin/MCEmojiPicker](https://github.com/izyumkin/MCEmojiPicker).